supercharge/docs/authentication.md

 Have a look at the authentication configuration located at `config/auth.js`.
 This file contains the documented authentication options which you can tweak to adjust the authentication handling.

-Supercharge uses [hapi-auth-cookie](https://github.com/hapijs/hapi-auth-cookie) to provide cookie-based authentication.
+Supercharge provides you an authentication strategy for cookie-based authentication.
 The login route handler authenticates a user and creates a session.
 At this point, only authenticated users can have a session.

 Authenticating users in Supercharge is built on “strategies”.
 An authentication strategy validates whether a request is authenticated or not.
 Imagine an authentication strategy as a middleware that authenticates a request (if possible/required).